 Receive More Vitamin D

 Vitamin D is produced by the skin in response to exposure to sunlight.
-Vitamin D is important for the skin helps to absorb calcium and also helps in reducing pain the nerves.
+Vitamin D is important for the skin helps to absorb calcium and also helps in reducing pain in the nerves.
 Most individuals with diabetic neuropathy usually have lower levels of vitamin D and therefore, they might experience more pain.

 Both real and perceived stress is the reaction of the body to dangerous situations.
 Whenever you feel threatened by a situation, the chemical reaction occurs as a mechanism to prevent injury.

 There are so many causes of peripheral neuropathy.
-Therefore, each and every situation has got a specific symptom and need as well.
+Therefore, each and every situation has a specific symptom and need as well.
 You should be more focused on the root issue rather than just reducing the symptoms by following the above-mentioned home remedies that are natural.

 How do you keep your body healthy?